AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 constant ellipse with the Sun in focus.
 The observed rate of

-but some very small anomalous
+small anomalous perihelion

 displacement

-remains perihelion about 43 "/ 100 years.
-This anomalous
+remains about 43"/100 years.
+This anomalous shift of

-shift of perihelion remained unexplained in Newton 's theory (efforts to explain it, for example, by the influence of
+theory (efforts to explain it, for example, by the influence of

-another unknown planet between Mercury and the Sun were
+another unknown planet between Mercury and the Sun were not

 Distribution of kinetic and potential